Data Processing Agreement

 (g) "Processor" shall mean (i) a “processor” as that term is defined by the GDPR, (ii) a "service provider" as that term is defined by the CCPA, and/or (iii) any equivalent term under other Data Privacy Laws.

 (h) "Security Incident" means any accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, any Customer Personal Data.
-Laws.

 (i) "Subprocessor" means any Processor engaged by Darwin to whom Darwin discloses Customer Personal Data.